 The money granted by a merit-based scholarship is almost exclusively meant to cover tuition fees.
 Whether it covers only partial or full tuition is dependent on the university’s budget, your grades, or your financial need.

 As the name suggests, need-based scholarships are awarded to students who have demonstrated the financial need in order to pursue their dream study abroad experience.
 If the student is still supported by their parents, the scholarship provider will analyze the parents’ income and ability to pay for the tuition fees.
-They may also look at factors such as the number of members in your household, tax statements, citizenship, employment or your country of origin.
+They may also look at factors such as citizenship and residence status, the number of members in your household, tax statements, or employment.
 If the student supports themselves, their own income will be assessed.